jchatel/quickmail-next-docs/account-management/canceling-your-subscription.md

 - If you have Google inboxes bought from QuickMail, only support can cancel them at the moment.
 Please reach out to [support@quickmail.io](mailto:support@quickmail.io) to cancel your Google inboxes and subscription.

 - Only email addresses admins can cancel the subscription.
 Please reach out to your account admin for help.

+## I don't have an option to cancel my subscription

+- If your account is past due, the subscription will be automatically canceled after the third failed payment attempt.
+No additional action is required on your end.

+- However, if your account is not past due and you don't see an option to cancel, please reach out to us at [support@quickmail.io](mailto:support@quickmail.io) and we'll be happy to help.